 Multiple sections of BIOS 10130 Principles of Biology are taught throughout the year.
 Sections are taught from a different perspective based upon the specialty of the instructor.
 Students should register for the section that best suits their interests based upon the descriptions below:

 A. Microbes and Immunity.
-This section covers the most basic concepts in biology, such as life, macromolecules, cells, energy, metabolism, evolution, and genomics, as well as human anatomy and physiology, drawing examples from microbiology and immunology to tie these basic concepts together.
-The impact of our interactions with microorganisms in our evolution is highlighted in many ways.
+This section covers the foundational concepts in biology, such as life, macromolecules, cells, energy, metabolism, evolution, and genomics, as well as human anatomy and physiology, drawing examples from microbiology and immunology to tie these basic concepts together.
+The impact of our interactions with microorganisms is highlighted in many ways.
 Hands-on laboratories, readings, and discussion sessions complement lectures.
 B. Fineschi.
 Autumn, Winter, Spring.
 L.

 B. Ecology and Evolution.
 This course focuses on the interaction of organisms with their environment and evolutionary processes that lead to diversity and adaptation.
 We will examine biological processes at the cellular and organismal levels across a wide range of organisms, considering their ecological similarities and differences in an evolutionary framework.
 Population and ecosystem levels will be examined to promote understanding of the importance of diversity in ecosystem health and the impacts of an ever increasing human population.
 E. Larsen.
 Winter.
 L.